openedx-unsupported/edx-developer-docs/docs/extending/overview_extending.rst

      - Hold, Stable
      - A course tab plugin adds a new tab shown to learners within a course. ``courseware``, ``course_info``, and ``discussion`` are examples of built-in tab plugins.
 Read the `course tabs documentation`_ to learn more.

-       This API may be changing soon with the new Courseware microfrontend implementation.
+       This API may be changing soon with the new Courseware micro-frontend implementation.
    * - Course tool (``openedx.course_tool``)
      - Hold, Stable
      - The course home page (the landing page for the course) includes a "Course Tools" section that provides links to "tools" associated with the course.
 Examples of course tool plugins included in the core are reviews, updates, and bookmarks.
 See |course_tools.py|_ to learn more.

-       This API may be changing soon with the new Courseware microfrontend implementation.
+       This API may be changing soon with the new Courseware micro-frontend implementation.
    * - Custom registration form app (``REGISTRATION_EXTENSION_FORM`` Django setting in the LMS)
      - Trial, Stable
      - By default, the registration page for each instance of Open edX has fields that ask for information such as a user’s name, country, and highest level of education completed.
 You can add custom fields to the registration page for your own Open edX instance.
 These fields can be different types, including text entry fields and drop-down lists.
 See `Adding Custom Fields to the Registration Page`_.